rtm/abc/README.md

 # ABC Racing Company website

+This repo holds a simple proof-of-concept of a responsive website for a fictional racing company, implementing a Progressive Web App using Firebase and Angular.

+More information may be found within the app itself under the "Help" menu item.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` (or `npm run start`) for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding